james727/AsserTest/readme.md

 ==== assertest_tests: 3/5 tests passed ====
 ```

+Note that it will print one of the above statements for each function you apply the decorator to.

 ## Todo
 This is still a work in progress - the main thing I'm working on is printing details on failed tests.
 The logic for initializing the counter variables also needs to be built in to avoid local conflicts.